Cogvio/checkstyle-config/README.md

 ### Suppressions

-Optionally, you can create a `checkstyle_suppressions.xml` file in your classpath and it should get picked up automatically
+Optionally, you can create a `checkstyle_suppressions.xml` file in your project, ideally [using this guide](https://maven.apache.org/plugins/maven-checkstyle-plugin/examples/multi-module-config.html)

 ```xml
 <?xml version="1.0"?>